Skip to contents

 Active bindings

 Character (read-only).
-Resolved path for skeleton output.
+Resolved skeleton directory for the current host.

 data_raw_dir